oroinc/documentation/backend/api/actions.rst

 Existing worker processors:|processors.collect_resources.yml|.
 Run ``php bin/console oro:api:debug collect_resources`` to see the list of processors.

-Additionally, |ResourcesProvider| was created to make usage of this action as easy as possible.
+Additionally, |ResourcesProvider| was created to make it as easy as possible to use this action.

 Example: